jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 print(line)
 ```

-With each call to `readline()`, the next line will be read through the file’s
+With each call to `readline()`, the next line will be read through the file's
 pipe, and then the pipe will be moved to the location in the file to be read
 next.
 To help visualize this process, the first and second `readline` calls are
 shown in Figure~\ref{fig:read1} and Figure~\ref{fig:read2}, respectively.
 Note